pinterf/mvtools/README.md

 http://avisynth.nl/index.php/AviSynth%2B#AviSynth.2B_x64_plugins

 Features
+- 2.7.1.22 (20161020)
+  Some additional fixes for YV24
+  New: MDegrain4, MDegrain5
+  Experimental native 10-16 bit support (MSuper, MAnalyze, MDegrain1-5, MDegrainN) including 16 bit SATD (slow C) and SSE2 optimized regular SAD for 8+ (for 10+ bits you need at least Avisynth+ r2290), Inline assembly rewritten to intrinsics -> 64 bit build is possible in VS2015 (External assembly untouched)

+  Note:
+    Built with VS2015, this build is 3-8% slower than previous ICC build.
+    Don't use it if you stuck at YV12 or YUY2 clips and this speed loss makes you unhappy

-- 2.7.0.22d:
+- 2.7.0.22d
-- Some additional fixes for YV24
+  Some additional fixes for YV24
-- Allow greyscale input (Y8)
+  Allow greyscale input (Y8)
-- dct modes >= 5 now use SATD again (so far it was in dead code, contrary to 2.5.13.1 remarks)
-- fftw 3.3.5 support (changed function names, 3.3.4 still OK), see http://www.fftw.org/download.html
+  dct modes >= 5 now use SATD again (so far it was in dead code, contrary to 2.5.13.1 remarks) fftw 3.3.5 support (changed function names, 3.3.4 still OK), see http://www.fftw.org/download.html XP support compiled to SSE2 with optional SSE4.2 paths
-- XP support (again)
-- compiled to SSE2 with optional SSE4.2 paths
-- (not new but don't forget: first search for libfftw3f-3.dll, then fftw3.dll)
+  (not new but don't forget: first search for libfftw3f-3.dll, then fftw3.dll)

 - 2.7.0.22c: test build to support YV16 and YV24,
   from now there is no need for YUY2 planar hack in scripts.
 Use ConvertToYV16() and work with it.